vivshaw/zettel/pages/variation (SPC).md

+---
-tags:: spc
+tags: spc
-alias:: common cause, special cause
+alias: common cause, special cause
+---

 - every [[process (SPC)]] has **variability!** the output is always slightly different.
 	- this can be due to many factors- the materials, the machinery, the measurement, human action, the environment...